-(7) Defects or damage caused by, in whole or in part, or in any way related to:
+7. Defects or damage caused by, in whole or in part, or in any way related to:

 a.
-Accidents, misuse, or negligence.
+Accidents, misuse (including off-road use), or negligence.

 b.
 Failure to comply with the instructions set forth in any owner's manual provided with the motorhome.